envoyproxy/gateway/site/content/en/v1.0.1/tasks/extensibility/envoy-patch-policy.md

 ### Prerequisites

-* Follow the steps from the [Quickstart](../../quickstart) guide to install Envoy Gateway and the example manifest.
+* Follow the steps from the [Quickstart](../../quickstart) task to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 ### Enable EnvoyPatchPolicy